ksek87/trigger-warning-classification/README.md

 # ON SOCIAL MEDIA

 ## Overview
   This project was completed during my time in CSCI 4152 - Natural Language Processing.
-It considersthe problem of automating the assignment of trigger warning labels   to social media posts using traditional classifiers and machine learning techniques.
+It considers the problem of automating the assignment of trigger warning labels   to social media posts using traditional classifiers and machine learning techniques.

   ## Research Project Report
   The full paper can be found here: [report.pdf](https://github.com/ksek87/trigger_warning_classification/blob/main/report.pdf)